dasch-swiss/dsp-das/docs/docs/project-admin/ontology.md

 ---

 The most important step in the project is the definition of the data model.
-SUID offers a tool to create data models easely.
+Knora web app offers a tool to create data models easely.
 First you have to know about your data and sources you want to work with.
 The data model can be flexible and customizable.
-With SUID you can comply with the FAIR data standard, but compliance is not required to analyze your data.
+With Knora web app you can comply with the FAIR data standard, but compliance is not required to analyze your data.

 The questions to answer in creating your data model:
 "What kind of data do I have in my project?"